LeonLester/ReactComponentDataFlow/README.md

 ## Passing variables-functions using props<a name="noContext"></a>

-This is an indicative code sample, just to showcase the way the variables are passed through the props.
+This is an indicative code sample, to showcase the way the variables are passed through the props.
 In order to see working code please refer to the components/withoutContext folder.

 ```
 function grandFather() {